 The message domain that includes all messages that are modeled in the workbench.
 Message models can be created to represent a wide range of message types, with one or more optional physical formats.
-Messages in this domain are processed by the MRM parser.
-See also BLOB domain, IDoc domain, JMS domain and XML domain.
+Messages in the MRM domain are processed by the MRM parser.
+See also BLOB domain, IDoc domain, JMS domain, MIME domain, XML domain, and XMLNS domain.